-Police also were interested in the Muslim student group at Rutgers, in New Brunswick, New Jersey.
+Police also were interested in the Muslim student group at Rutgers, in New Brunswick, N.J.
 In 2009, undercover NYPD officers had a safe house in an apartment not far from campus.
-The operation was blown when the building superintendent stumbled upon the safe house and, thinking it was some sort of a terrorist cell, called the police emerency dispatcher.
+The operation was blown when the building superintendent stumbled upon the safe house and, thinking it was some sort of a terrorist cell, called 911.

 The FBI responded and determined that monitoring Rutgers students was one of the operation's objectives, current and former federal officials said.

 The Rutgers police chief at the time, Rhonda Harris, would not discuss the fallout.
 In a written statement, university spokesman E.J.
 Miranda said: "The university was not aware of this at the time and we have nothing to add on this matter."

 Another NYPD intelligence report from Jan.
 2, 2009, described a trip by three NYPD officers to Buffalo, where they met with a high-ranking member of the Erie County Sheriff's Department and agreed "to develop assets jointly in the Buffalo area, to act as listening posts within the ethnic Somalian community."

 The sheriff's department official noted "that there are some Somali Professors and students at SUNY-Buffalo and it would be worthwhile to further analyze that population," the report says.

 Browne said the NYPD did not follow that recommendation.
 A spokesman for the university, John DellaContrada, said the NYPD never contacted the administration.
 Sheriff's Departments spokeswoman Mary Murray could not immediately confirm the meeting or say whether the proposal went any further.